maabreve/Patients/README.md

 - MongoDB running locally at 127.0.0.1:27017

 ### Running the server in dev mode
-- npm run dev (the Patients and Emails collections will be created at the Patients database when the server is started.)
+- npm run dev (the Patients and Emails collections will be created in the Patients database when the server is started.)

 ### Running the unit tests
 - npm run test